The Rezoning of Private Property on Cumberland Island National Seashore

 Cumberland Island is also unique in that there are currently 1,000 acres of private land within the bounds of the National Seashore – much of which is held by the descendants of the island’s original and longtime owners.
 Since the establishment of the National Seashore in 1972, these private acres have been managed in a way that has largely preserved the wild character and ecological integrity of the island.
 Today, the increasingly natural state of Cumberland is under threat, as the owners of these 1,000 acres have requested a rezoning of private land on the island that could allow for the construction of dozens of homes.

-Last winter, Lumar LLC, a Cumberland Island property owner, was granted a hardship variance by the Camden County Planning Commission to divide an 87.51-acre tract of their land into 10 parcels.
+In December 2016, Lumar LLC, a Cumberland Island property owner, was granted a hardship variance by the Camden County Planning Commission to divide an 87.51-acre tract of their land into 10 parcels.
 For the owners to sub-divide, a hardship variance is required because the lots would front an unpaved road, Cumberland Island’s Main Road, instead of a paved road.
 The variance has been appealed by a number of conservation organizations and concerned citizens.

 Camden County zoning regulations currently regulate the land use activities of this tract and of other private holdings on Cumberland Island.
 The Lumar LLC tract and other private holdings are currently zoned by the county as a Conservation Preservation (CP) district, which carries a number of restrictions regarding how the property owner can use the land, including a prohibition of the installation or construction of any residential structure.